dst-ws22/website/docs/project-description.md

 The data cleaning process is clearly described, including any decisions made in the process (e.g., creating new variables, removing observations, etc.) The explanatory data analysis helps the reader better understand the observations in the data along with interesting and relevant relationships between the variables.
 It incorporates appropriate visualizations and summary statistics.

-### Methodology
+### Visualizations

-This section includes a brief description of your modeling process.
+This section includes a brief description of your visualization selection and creation process.
-Explain the reasoning for the type of model you're fitting, predictor variables considered for the model.
+Explain the reasoning for the type of visualization considered for the project.
-Additionally, show how you arrived at the final model by describing the model selection process, variable transformations (if needed), assessment of conditions and diagnostics, and any other relevant considerations that were part of the model fitting process.
+Additionally, show how you arrived at the final visualizaion by describing the selection process, variable transformations (if needed) and any other relevant considerations that were part of the creation process.

 #### Grading criteria

-The analysis steps are appropriate for the data and research question.
+The selection steps are appropriate for the data and research question.
 The group used a thorough and careful approach to select the final model; the approach is clearly described in the report.
 The model selection process took into account any violations in model conditions.
 The model conditions and diagnostics are thoroughly and accurately assessed for their model.